 Where you will find lifecycle stages in HubSpot

-Lists: You can segment contacts by lifecycle stage using either Smart or Static lists in the list tool.
+Lists: You can segment contacts by Lifecycle Stage using either Smart or Static lists in the Lists tool.

-Workflows: You can create a workflow to change a group of contacts’ lifecycle stage based on a form submission or on their inclusion on another list.
+Workflows: (Marketing Professional and Enterprise): You can create a workflow to change a group of contacts’ lifecycle stage based on a form submission or on their inclusion on another list.

-Sources: Contacts in the “Customers” lifecycle stage will appear under the Customer filter in Sources.
+Sources: Contacts with a Lifecycle Stage of Customer will appear under the Customer filter in Sources.
 All other lifecycle stages will appear under Contacts.

 Conversion Assists: Contacts in the “Customers” lifecycle stage will appear under the Customer filter in Conversion Assists.
 All other lifecycle stages will appear under Contacts.

-Smart CTAs and Smart Content (Professional and Enterprise Subscriptions Only): While Smart CTAs and Smart Content can be based on any contact property, HubSpot gives you a default option to base your smart logic on Lifecycle Stage.
+Smart CTAs and Smart Content (Marketing Professional and Enterprise): While Smart CTAs and Smart Content can be based on any contact property, HubSpot gives you a default option to base your smart logic on Lifecycle Stage.

 Adding lifecycle stages to Contacts

 There are several ways that you can set lifecycle stages on your contacts' profiles.
 The first is to import your contacts with Lifecycle Stage as a contact property.
-For example, you can click here to learn how to import a list of existing customers.
+You can click here to learn how to import a list of existing customers.

-Alternatively, you can manually set lifecycle stage for an individual contact, you can use a workflow to automatically change a lifecycle stage, when a contact triggers the starting condition of that workflow, or can set a lifecycle stage by using a hidden form field.
+Alternatively, you can manually set lifecycle stage for an individual contact, use a workflow to automatically change a lifecycle stag when a contact triggers the starting condition of that workflow, or you can set a lifecycle stage by using a hidden form field.